hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 type: kubernetes.io/service-account-token
 ```

-There are several key/value pairs under the data key of this Secret.
-For readability, I've shortened the value of the ca.crt and token values, basically:

-- `ca.crt` is the Base64 encoding of the cluster certificate.
+- `ca.crt`: the Base64 encoding of the cluster certificate.
-- `namespace` is the Base64 encoding of the current namespace (default).
+- `namespace`: the Base64 encoding of the current namespace.
-- `token` is the Base64 encoding of the JWT used to authenticate against the API server.
+- `token`: the Base64 encoding of the JWT used to authenticate against the API server.

-Note: JSON Web Token (JWT) is an open standard (RFC 7519),
-that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-This information can be verified and trusted because it is digitally signed.

-Let's focus on the token.
-Once decoded (using base64 -d on Linux, or base64 -D on MacOS),
-we can easily get the payload of this JWT from the command line,
-or an online service like jwt.io.

-This payload has the following format:
+This payload of decoded token has the following format:

 ```json
 {